 The per capita income in Ocean Isle Beach in 2018 was $63,304, which is wealthy relative to North Carolina and the nation.
 This equates to an annual income of $253,216 for a family of four.

 The people who call Ocean Isle Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ocean Isle Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in Ocean Isle Beach include Irish, German, Scottish, and Italian.
+Important ancestries of people in Ocean Isle Beach include German, Irish, Scottish, and Scots-Irish.

 The most common language spoken in Ocean Isle Beach is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Polish.